~Chapter One~ The Hard Working Girl

 The fox yipped then followed after the girl as they walked down a path through the snow and trees.
 The sky had now cleared showing a crisp blue, but with how many clouds there were Enya knew it wouldn’t last, it never did.

 The snow could continue to fall, for how long no one would know.
 Enya stared up at the sky as the wind faintly blew sending flakes of snow into the sky.
-How wonderful it would be if she could grow wings and fly through that endless sky.

 The two had walked a fair distance, with the heavy snow Enya had to be sure not to tire herself out too quickly, on reaching the end of the hill the girl looked to the village below.
 Even with the constant fall of snow the villagers there seemed to make due, they were a hardy folk and would do what they could to push through a harsh unforgiving winter.